 Note: Combining divergence with classic chart patterns reduces false signals and enhances entry accuracy.

-MACD Momentum Waves Strategy
+MACD Momentum Strategy

 The strategy identifies market momentum shifts using histogram bar sizes and MACD Line movements.